Health

 Tuberculosis Is Still a Global Threat in 2025

-Many assume tuberculosis (TB) is a disease of the past, but millions still contract TB worldwide each year.
+Many assume TB is a disease of the past, but millions still contract it worldwide each year.
 According to the World Health Organization (WHO), TB remains a leading cause of infectious disease deaths globally in 2025.
-This article breaks down the latest facts, prevention strategies, and treatment advancements so you can stay informed and protect yourself.
+This article covers the latest facts, prevention strategies, and treatment advancements to help you stay informed and protected.

 What Is Tuberculosis (TB)?

-TB is a highly contagious airborne disease caused by the Mycobacterium tuberculosis bacteria.
-The infection primarily targets the lungs but can also affect bones, the brain, and kidneys (extrapulmonary TB).
+TB is a highly contagious airborne disease caused by the Mycobacterium tuberculosis bacterium.
+It primarily targets the lungs but can also affect bones, the brain, and kidneys (extrapulmonary TB)

 Global TB Statistics in 2025 (WHO & CDC Reports)

-📌 1.3 million deaths occurred from TB in 2024, making it one of the top 10 global killers.
+• 1.3 million deaths occurred from TB in 2024, making it a top 10 global killer.

-📌 Drug-resistant TB cases increased by 3% due to poor treatment adherence and antibiotic misuse.
+• Drug-resistant TB cases rose 3% due to treatment non-adherence and antibiotic misuse.

-📌 TB remains the leading cause of death among HIV-positive individuals.
+• TB is the leading cause of death among HIV-positive individuals.

 🔗 Latest WHO TB Report

-📍 South Asia: Rising multidrug-resistant TB (MDR-TB) cases.
+• South Asia: Increasing multidrug-resistant TB (MDR-TB) cases observed.

-📍 Eastern Europe: High latent TB rates due to socioeconomic disparities.
+• Eastern Europe: High rates of latent TB linked to socioeconomic disparities.

 New Insights: AI & Genetic Research in TB Diagnosis